Black Bottom, Philadelphia

 Black Bottom was a predominantly African American and poor neighborhood in West Philadelphia, Pennsylvania.
 It was mostly razed for urban renewal in the 1960s.

 Location

 Black Bottom sat between 40th and 32nd streets in West Philadelphia.
 Sources disagree on its northern and southern boundaries, but the neighborhood is generally understood to have been north and separate from the campus of the University of Pennsylvania and south of the Mantua and Powelton Village neighborhoods.
-At least one source says "Black Bottom" was understood to mean blocks north of Lancaster Avenue, while blocks south of it were referred to as "the Bottom".
+At least one source says "Black Bottom" was understood to mean blocks south of Lancaster Avenue, while blocks north of it were referred to as "the Bottom".

 Before it was called Black Bottom, the area was once part of or overlapped places called Blockley, Hamilton Village, West Philadelphia Borough, and Greenville.
 Following the displacement of thousands of residents in the 1960s, the area is now considered to be a part of West Philadelphia's University City.

 History

 In the decades preceding Philadelphia's consolidation in 1854, the area was home to taverns and businesses catering largely to the stagecoach and cattle droving trades.
 After the Civil War, it developed into one of West Philadelphia's affluent streetcar suburbs.
 The University of Pennsylvania moved there in 1870.
 After World War I, wealthier residents moved further west into West Philadelphia and its suburbs, leaving neighborhoods in eastern West Philadelphia in decline.
 The relative availability of cheap housing in the area attracted many African Americans, including migrants from the Southern States, who faced housing discrimination elsewhere in the city.